lafriks/EspHoMaTriXv3/README.md

 ## Important

-With the ulanzi-hardware and esphome 2024.2.0 you have to remove all the rtttl stuff to make things work!!!

-The hardware design of the ulanzi isn't perfect.
-If your ulanzi makes a crazy beeping noise after removinf the rtttl-component you may use this setting to make it silent again.
+With the ulanzi-hardware and esphome 2024.2.0 if you do not use buzzer component and your ulanzi makes a crazy beeping noise after removinf the rtttl-component you may use this setting to make it silent:

 ```yaml
 output: